weidengeist/Willowbot/README.md

     * type: string
     * debug message; will be displayed on the console only and will not be sent via IRC
 * `function`
-    * type: string
+    * type: list
-    * name of a callable routine in a custom module
+    * a list of callable routines and their arguments within a custom module
 * `interval`
     * type: integer
     * for timed commands; in seconds